 Although research on the health effects of plants of the Phyllanthus genus is very limited, there's some evidence that the Phyllanthus amarus and Phyllanthus niruri species may offer certain benefits.
 Here's a look at some key findings from the available research:

-1) Phyllanthus and Liver Health
+1) Liver Health

 In laboratory research, scientists have found that certain species of Phyllanthus may help prevent liver damage.
 For instance, a 2012 study from Pharmaceutical Biology determined that extracts of Phyllanthus polyphyllus, Phyllanthus emblica, and Phyllanthus indofischeri had high levels of liver-protecting activity.